Event planning guidelines

 As part of the Outdoor Event Permit, organizers may be permitted to block off parking stalls and/or parking lots for event space or infrastructure such as portable washrooms, mobile food vendors, loading/unloading zone, etc.

 It is the organizers responsibility to block off and manage use of stalls and/or parking lots.
-The Events Team may provide meter bags where feasible and organizers can book City Event Equipment to reserve the area.
+The Event Services Team may provide meter bags where feasible and organizers can book City Event Equipment to reserve the area.

 If onsite accessible parking stalls are blocked off as event space, it is the organizers responsibility to add additional temporary accessible stalls in an alternate location.
 Accessible parking signs are available in City Event Equipment.